 The second source of flow data was Table 25 of DWR's SWP Operations Report, which reports both DWR's releases of natural outflow from Pyramid Lake to Pyramid reach, as well as releases of SWP water to Pyramid reach specifically for delivery to UWCD.

 UWCD receives water as part of the Ventura County Watershed Protection District's (VCWPD) long term water supply contract with DWR.
 While the VCWPD's long term water supply contract Table A amount is 20,000 acre-feet per year (AF/year), UWCD is contracted to receive a maximum of 5,000 AF/year of the 20,000 AF.
 UWCD receives up to 3,150 AF/year of SWP water through releases to Pyramid reach.
 The remaining amount of up to 1,850 AF/year is required to be delivered to the City of Port Hueneme through the VCWPD turnout at Castaic Lake.
 Releases for UWCD are made to Pyramid reach through the same low-level outlet in Pyramid Dam used to release the natural flow to Pyramid reach.
 UWCD's deliveries are typically in November, on a schedule set by UWCD.
 UWCD releases are included in the USGS data set as part of the Pyramid reach flow, but they are accounted for by DWR as a separate release.
 UWCD releases are included in Table 25 of DWR's SWP Operations Report, and are available for the entire relicensing POR.
 The combined hydrology dataset is included in Appendix A to this Exhibit B.

 Consistent with Article 52, DWR takes several steps to determine Pyramid Lake outflow.
-Staff refer to the CDEC website to determine the flow at the upstream gages on Piru Creek and Cañada de Los Alamos.
-CDEC reports the stage at each gage and staff then use the stage reading and rating curve for the gage to determine the flow at each gage.
+Staff refer to the CDEC website to determine the flow at the upstream gage on Piru Creek (15-minute increments) and manually read the Cañada de Los Alamos gage.
+Staff then use the stage reading and rating curve for the gages to determine the flow at each gage.
 Staff then sum the two flow readings and increase the value by 10.8 percent to account for the ungaged portion of the watershed.
-Once the total inflow is calculated, staff access the Pyramid stream release and make adjustments to the four valves (an 8-inch pressure reducing valve, a 16-inch fixed cone valve, and two 36-inch fixed cone valves) in the low-level outlet so that the Pyramid Lake outflow matches the calculated inflow.
+After the total inflow is calculated, once a day, staff access the Pyramid stream release and manually adjust one or more of the four valves (an 8-inch pressure reducing valve, a 16-inch fixed cone valve, and two 36-inch fixed cone valves) in the low-level outlet, so that the Pyramid Lake outflow tracks the calculated inflow, consistent with Article 52.
 During large storm events, the spillway radial gate and the valves in the low-level outlet are adjusted, sometimes up to several times a day, to track inflows.
-As acknowledged in Article 52, "This may result in some deviations for individual storm events due to localized variations in storm water intensity."